alvinbhou/Plants-Identification/readme.md

 # Plants-Identification
 ## Project Info
-Plants identification on [240 categories](plants.csv) plants with a dataset size of 41834 iamges.
+Plants identification on [240 categories](plants.csv) Taiwan endemic plants with a dataset size of 41834 iamges.
 Trained on ResNet50 with pre-trained weights from imagenet.

 Designed an easy-to-use chatbot on Telegram for users to upload photos of plants and get instant boxing and predicted category result.